 Privacy and Security Officer:

-I, Samantha Bergstein, MSW LISW, act as my own Privacy and Security Officer.
+I, Samantha Bergstein, MSW LISW, act as my own and Mantra Mental Health, LLC’s Privacy and Security Officer.
 My contact information is listed at the beginning of this form.
 I have sought expert legal, ethical, and clinical guidance regarding Privacy and Security best practices.

 Incapacity or Death of Therapist